 In June 2016, the FASB issued ASU 2016-13, 'Financial Instruments - Credit Losses - Measurement of Credit Losses on Financial Instruments.
 ASU 2016-13 changes the impairment model for most financial assets and certain other instruments and is effective for annual and interim reporting periods beginning after December 15, 2019.
+We do not expect the adoption of ASU 2016-13 to have a material impact on our financial statements.

 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
-ASU 2016-02 requires us to record right-to-use asset and lease liability on the statement of financial position for operating leases and is effective for annual and interim reporting periods beginning on or after December 15, 2018 using the modified retrospective approach.
-We expect to adopt this standard beginning in 2019.
+ASU 2016-02 requires us to record right-of-use asset and lease liability on the statement of financial position for operating leases with lease terms of more than 12 months and is effective for annual and interim reporting periods beginning on or after December 15, 2018.
+We expect to adopt this standard beginning in 2019 using the modified retrospective approach.
 We do not expect that this standard will have a material impact on our results of operations, but we do expect that upon adoption, it will have a material impact on our assets and liabilities.
-The primary effect of adoption will be the requirement to record right-of-use assets and corresponding lease obligations for current operating leases.
+The primary effect of adoption will be the requirement to record right-of-use assets and corresponding lease obligations for current operating leases with lease terms of more than 12 months.